redhat-appstudio/managed-gitops/docs/bump_argocd.md

 # Bump ArgoCD version

+This document describes the process that is used to upgrade the GitOps Service' Argo CD go.mod dependencies to a newer version.

 1. Determine the desired version of ArgoCD that you want to use.
 This can be done by visiting the ArgoCD releases page on GitHub (<https://github.com/argoproj/argo-cd/releases>) and selecting the desired version.

 2. In the `Makefile`, update the `ARGO_CD_VERSION` variable to the desired version.
 This variable is used in several places in the `Makefile`, so you will need to update all instances of it.